 When adding a WordID to the Cortex, syllabification and pronunciation entries are made in their respective tables.

 The Cortex does not use a word without a POS.
 A word cannot be defined or used without knowing its POS, so there is no point in adding it to the Cortex without the POS, though I use POS loosely because it could be an abbreviation, a prefix, etc. (See the LinksType table.)

 The Words table contains my initial, cleaned-up list of words from different sources, but not all words in the Words table were added to the Cortex.
-In some cases, it is because a word was a misspelling or not found in dictionaries.
-Most noun plurals were not entered into the Cortex if they are just formed by adding an s to the root.
+In some cases, it is because a word was a misspelling or not found in dictionaries or is not grammatical, such as a plural form for a mass/uncountable noun or, similarly, a comparative form for an adjective which is not comparable.
 But there could also be some perfectly good words which just didn't get added for whatever reason.